 University of the People students are expected to work diligently to ensure that all assignments, exams or other coursework submitted represents the student's original work and follows acceptable academic practices.
 Students are encouraged to work together, as group efforts and study groups are a wonderful tool to facilitate learning and foster a deeper understanding of material in a course.
 However, students must submit their own individual work at all times unless instructed to participate in group work as part of a course requirement.
+In the rare instance of a very advanced class that is cumulative in nature, there may be occasions when the Course Instructor may assign work that requires students to submit pieces of their own work that had been previously submitted in this or another UoPeople course; unless specifically so advised by one's Course Instructor, students should assume that the practice is prohibited.

-Sources must be documented through acceptable scholarly references and citations, and the extent towhich the sources have been used must be apparent to the reader.
-Every individual assignment at UoPeople must be unique.
-Students are responsible for ensuring each assignment submitted is new, regardless if information has been taken from their own previous assignments.
+Sources must be documented through acceptable scholarly references and citations, and the extent to which the sources have been used must be apparent to the reader.
+Even indirect quotations, paraphrasing, etc., can be considered plagiarism unless sources are properly cited.
 Plagiarism will not be tolerated at any time; students are required to learn and be personally responsible for educating themselves about plagiarism and the appropriate forms of citation and referencing sources.
-Students who need assistance and/or have questions concerning use of outside resources or collaboration on assignments should contact their Course Instructors and/or review the materials in the Learning Resource Center for the English programs and academic.affairs@ar.uopeople.edu for the Arabic Division.
+Students who need assistance and/or have questions concerning use of outside resources or collaboration on assignments should contact their Course Instructors and/or the Office of Academic Affairs at academic.affairs@uopeople.edu for the English programs and academic.affairs@ar.uopeople.edu for the Arabic Division.

-Under no circumstances are students allowed to publicly share (for example on blogs, websites, socialmedia, databases) their work completed at or for University of the People until two calendar years from the end of the student's final term of study.
+Under no circumstances are students allowed to publicly share (for example on blogs, websites, social media, databases) their work completed at or for University of the People until two calendar years from the end of the student's final term of study.
 Students are also prohibited from publicly sharing the works or course materials of another student.